-ISO 7 cleanrooms, also known as Class 10,000 cleanrooms, have hard-sided walls and use HEPA filtration systems to maintain air cleanliness levels of a maximum of 10,000 particles (≥0.5µm) per cubic foot.
+An ISO 7 clean room (Class 10,000 cleanroom) is a hard-sided wall manufactured facility that utilizes HEPA filtration systems to maintain air cleanliness levels of a maximum of 10,000 particles (≥0.5µm) per cubic foot.
 Class 10,000 cleanroom filtration systems must provide filter coverage of 15-25% and – a minimum of 60 air changes per hour.
 The standard air flow rate for an ISO 7 filtration system is 9-16 CFM per square foot.

 ISO 7 Cleanroom Standards